s-ilic/ECLAIR/README.md

 ### Main code

 The ECLAIR suite is written in Python and thus requires a working Python 2 or 3 installation.
 It also requires a small number of additional Python modules, namely `numpy` (for general-purpose array manipulation), `matplotlib` (for the plotting scripts), and `emcee` (for sampling).
 The latter also requires the `h5py` module if one wants to use the HDF5 binary data format for the MCMC outputs, but plain text outputs are also available in ECLAIR.
+If you wish to parallelize your ECLAIR run via MPI, you also need to install the `schwimmbad` module.
 All those packages can be installed with a simple `pip` command:
 ```
-pip install numpy matplotlib emcee h5py
+pip install numpy matplotlib emcee h5py schwimmbad
 ```

 The installation of the suite itself simply requires cloning the present git repository: